Skip to content

 Get a datetime object representing the creation date of a particular file.

-datetime file_get_date_created(string filename);
+datetime file_get_date_created(const string&in filename);

 Arguments: